SnowBroScott/possibly-a-hero-canonical/decision-log.md

 Each mentor provides narrative justification for why advanced class powers exist and are teachable.
 Mechanically, class mastery remains tied to run completion (10 runs / 30 runs).
 The mentor is the story of why the unlock happens — not the gate that controls it.
 Mentor introductions are world events that generate content across all three feedback channels.

 DATE: May 5, 2026

 WHY: The mentor system transforms class mastery unlocks from arbitrary progression gates into relationships with narrative weight.
 The hidden-in-plain-sight building reveal rewards city exploration.
-Mentor introductions as world events connect the system to the feedback channels.

 REPLACES: Nothing — new decision